-A 10th-year NFL player for 2014, Campbell signed with Bengals as free agent on March 20 and has been in No. 2 QB role ...
-A veteran of 90 NFL games with 79 starts, he won an AFC Offensive Player of the Week award last season for Cleveland ...
+A 10th-year NFL player in 2014, Campbell signed with Bengals as free agent and spent season No. 2 QB role ...
+Played in four games ...
+Veteran of 90 NFL games with 79 starts, he won an AFC Offensive Player of the Week award as recently as 2013 (for Cleveland) ...
 Entered NFL as a first-round draft choice of Washington (25th overall) and played for Redskins through 2009 ...
 Traded to Oakland in 2010 and was the Raiders’ starter in ’10 and ’11, until an injury prematurely ended his ’11 season ...
 Hue Jackson, Bengals offensive coordinator for 2014, was Campbell’s offensive coordinator in ’10 and his head coach in ’11 ...
 Campbell has 16,771 career passing yards, with 87 TDs against just 60 INTs.

 Career transactions: Selected by Washington in first round of 2005 NFL Draft (25th overall) ...
 Signed with Redskins on 8-2-05 ...
 Traded by Redskins to Oakland on 4-24-10 for Raiders’ fourth-round pick in 2012 NFL Draft ...
 Signed renegotiated contract with Raiders on 4-27-10 ...
 Signed with Chicago as unrestricted free agent on 3-16-12 ...
 Signed with Cleveland as unrestricted free agent on 3-26-13 ...
 Contract terminated by Browns on 3-12-14 ...
 Signed with Cincinnati as free agent on 3-20-14.